PetropoulakisPanagiotis/word-reference/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 # Word reference
+Find the definition of a given world!

+## How It Works
 Word reference use a .json file that keeps the definitions of each word.

 ## Compilation/Run
 Use make file